Abdul Rasjid: Biography

-Abdoel Rasjid was born in 1891 in Padang, West Sumatra, Dutch East Indies, into an elite Toba Batak family with roots in Sipirok.
+Abdoel Rasjid was born in 1891 in Padang, West Sumatra, Dutch East Indies, into an elite Angkola Batak family with roots in Sipirok.
 He was the younger brother of Mangaradja Soeangkoepon, who would also later become a politician.

 He studied medicine at STOVIA starting in around 1910 and graduated in 1914 as a native physician (Inlandsche Artsen, a lower status than European physicians).
 After graduating he entered the government medical service and was sent to Medan in Sumatra.
 He also entered local politics, and was appointed in July 1917 to the local council in Tanjungbalai in North Sumatra.
 In 1919 he left Sumatra for a time and temporarily took up a teaching and physician post at STOVIA in Batavia.
 While living in Batavia he was also a leader in a Batak cultural club (Batakschebond), which was inspired by the recently founded, Padang-based Jong Soematranen Bond.
 In late 1920 he put his name on the electoral list for Tjipto Mangoenkoesoemo's Nationaal Indische Partij in the 1921 Dutch East Indies Volksraad election, but was not elected.
 In 1922 he also attended the NIP-dominated nationalist Sumatran Unity Congress (Soematraansch Eenheidscongres, also known as the Groot-Sumatra's Congres) in Padang.
 He gave a lecture in this conference where he called for unity between Sumatrans of different ethnic backgrounds.

 He returned to Sumatra and established his practice in Padangsidempuan in North Sumatra, where he developed a loyal following serving the local Batak population.
 He was a major advocate for the respecting of Batak traditions and Adat; he worried that it would be lost during the rush to modernize society.
 While living in Padangsidempuan he chaired an Adat committee which examined issues surrounding it and issued publications.

 In the 1931 Dutch East Indies Volksraad election he was first appointed to the Volksraad, where his older brother Mangaradja Soeangkoepon had already been a fairly high-profile member since 1927.
 He joined the Fractie nationaal, an informal group in the Volksraad consisting of Indonesian nationalist members from various parties.
 Like his brother Mangaradja Soeangkoepon, Abdul Rasjid worked hard to advance the interests of native Indonesians in the Dutch political system, but remained highly skeptical of its ability to deliver real change when it was so undemocratic and was dominated by the European minority.